top of page

 ALICIA QUINN KITAGAWA

-With twenty years of private and nonprofit sector experience, Alicia brings a wealth of community knowledge and experience to SVP.
-She is currently Vice President of Business Development of United Way of San Diego County and a past employee of San Diego Social Venture Partners.
-Throughout her career Alicia has developed strategic partnerships, scaled corporate social responsibility efforts, led results driven teams, and empowered social entrepreneurs to scale their impact.
-She is focused on applying the principals of capitalism to accelerate social ventures- from pairing catalytic capital and skilled volunteers with nonprofits in need of technical assistance to convening subject matter experts with social enterprise in need of business coaches and board members.
+She is currently Vice President of Business Development of United Way of San Diego County and a past employee of SVP.
+Throughout her career, Quinn Kitagawa has developed strategic partnerships, scaled corporate social responsibility efforts, led results driven teams and empowered social entrepreneurs to scale their impact.
+She is focused on applying the principals of capitalism to accelerate social ventures - from pairing catalytic capital and skilled volunteers with nonprofits in need of technical assistance to convening subject matter experts with social enterprise in need of business coaches and board members.

-Alicia holds a master’s degree in Social Work, Social Enterprise Administration from Columbia University.
-She received her bachelor’s degree in Business Administration and Marketing from Georgetown University.
-Alicia credits spending the summer volunteering after high school with her Aunt Bobbie, a nurse, and Sister of Charity who dedicated her life to helping Indigenous Mayans in the aftermath of civil war, for her career in social impact and involvement in philanthropy.
+Quinn Kitagawa credits spending the summer volunteering after high school with her aunt, a nurse who dedicated her life to helping Indigenous Mayans in the aftermath of civil war, for her career in social impact and involvement in philanthropy.

-Alicia serves on the board of directors for Barrio Logan College Institute, Founders First CDC, and Women Give San Diego.
-She has also served as a consultant for the Qualcomm, ThinkPARALLAX, and Tablecloth corporations and contributes regularly to several San Diego business and nonprofit publications and symposiums.
+Quinn Kitagawa serves on the board of directors for Barrio Logan College Institute, Founders First CDC and Women Give San Diego.
+She has also served as a consultant for the Qualcomm, ThinkPARALLAX and Tablecloth corporations and contributes regularly to several San Diego business and nonprofit publications and symposiums.

-Alicia met her husband on a masked first date in May of 2020.
+Quinn Kitagawa met her husband on a masked first date in May of 2020.
 They reside in Bankers Hill and love spending time in the neighborhood, especially Balboa Park.
-She enjoys traveling, watching Navy football, cheering on the New York Rangers, weekly visits to the Little Italy Farmers Market and hanging out with friends and family.
-Alicia is looking forward to collaborating with like-minded individuals on issues that are affecting our community and hopes her contributions as a board will help further SVP’s mission and accelerate its impact.
+She enjoys traveling, watching Navy football, cheering on the New York Rangers, visiting the Little Italy Farmers Market and hanging out with friends and family.
+She is looking forward to collaborating with like-minded individuals on issues that are affecting our community and hopes her contributions as a board member will help further SVP’s mission and accelerate its impact.

 bottom of page